pepkit/pepspec/docs/pephub/README.md

 ### Run

 PEPhub requires many parameters to run.
 You can read more about those [here](https://github.com/pepkit/pephub/blob/master/docs/server-settings.md).
 These must be injected as environment variables.
 You can manually do this and inject one-by-one.
-There is an example script in this repo called [launch_docker.sh](launch_docker.sh).
+There is an example script in the repo called `launch_docker.sh`.

 ```
 launch_docker.sh